-• Always Think It Through What Can Go Right What Can Go Wrong KISS - Keep it Short and Simple Use "show and tell" techniques Bring visuals Control of information/presentation Opportunity to reach a wide variety of individuals who may not have been attracted to another format Opportunity to expand mailing list Similar presentations can be used for different groups Can build community good will Project stakeholders may not be in target audiences Topic may be too technical to capture interest of audience If possible, list a person not a position Best if contact person is local Anticipate how phones will be answered Make sure all recorded messages are kept up to date People don't get "the run around" when they call Controls information flow and promotes information consistency Conveys image of "accessibility" Designated contact must be committed to and prepared for prompt and accurate responses May filter public message from technical staff and decision makers May not serve to answer many of the toughest questions Make sure contact has sufficient knowledge to answer most project-related questions If possible, list a person not a position Best if contact person is local Use toll free number if not local People don't get "the run around" when they call Controls information flowand promotes information consistency Conveys image of "accessibility" Easy to provide updates on project activities Designated contact must be committed to and prepared for prompt and accurate responses The technical resource must be perceived as credible by the audience Work with your technical people to make sure they understand public issues Builds credibility and helps address public concerns about equity Can be effective conflict resolution technique where facts are debated Availability of technical resources may be limited Technical experts may not be prepared for working with the public KISS - Keep it Short and Simple Use "show and tell" techniques Bring visuals If possible, list a person not a position Best if contact person is local Anticipate how phones will be answered Make sure all recorded messages are kept up to date Make sure contact has sufficient knowledge to answer most project related questions If possible, list a person not a position Best if contact person is local Use toll free number if not local The technical resource must be perceived as credible by the audience Work with your technical people KISS · Keep it Short and Simple Use "show and tell" techniques Bring visuals Control of information/presentation Opportunity to reach a wide variety of individuals who may not have been attracted to another format Opportunity to expand mailing list Similar presentations can be used for different groups Can build community good will People don't get "the run around" when they call Controls information flow and promotes information consistency Controls information consistency Conveys image of "accessibility" People don't get "the run around" when they call Controls information flow and promotes information consistency Conveys image of "accessibility" People don't get "the run around" when they call information consistency Conveys image of "accessibility" Easy to provide updates on project activities Builds credibility and helps address public concerns about equity Can be effective conflict resolution technique where facts are debated
+Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong BRIEFINGS Use regular meetings of social and civic clubs and organizations to provide an opportunity to inform and educate.
+Normally these groups need speakers.
+Examples of target audi- ences: Rotary Club, Lions Clubs, Elks Clubs, Kiwanis, League of Women Voters.
+Also a good technique for elected officials.
+KISS - Keep it Short and Simple Use "show and tell" techniques Bring visuals Control of information/presentation Opportunity to reach a wide variety of individuals who may not have been attracted to another format Opportunity to expand mailing list Similar presentations can be used for different groups Can build community good will Project stakeholders may not be in target audiences Topic may be too technical to capture interest of audience CENTRAL INFORMATION Designated contacts are identified as official liaisons for the public and media If possible, list a person not a position Best if contact person is local Anticipate how phones will be answered Make sure all recorded messages are kept up to date People don't get "the run around" when they call Controls information flow and promotes information consistency Conveys image of "accessibility" Designated contact must be committed to and prepared for prompt and accurate responses May filter public message from technical staff and decision makers May not serve to answer many of the toughest questions INFORMATION HOT LINE Identify a separate line for public access to prerecorded project infor- mation or to reach project team members who can answer questions/ obtain input, also use emal and web sites Make sure contact has sufficient knowledge to answer most project- related questions If possible, list a person not a position Best if contact person is local Use toll free number if not local People don't get "the run around" when they call Controls information flowand promotes information consistency Conveys image of "accessibility" Easy to provide updates on project activities Designated contact must be committed to and prepared for prompt and accurate responses TECHNICAL ASSISTANCE Providing access to technical expertise to individuals and organizations The technical resource must be perceived as credible by the audience Work with your technical people to make sure they understand public issues Builds credibility and helps address public concerns about equity Can be effective conflict resolution technique where facts are debated Availability of technical resources may be limited Technical experts may not be prepared for working with the public